superdev730/STAK-Sync/replit.md

 STAK Sync is a professional networking platform for the STAK ecosystem, designed to connect venture capitalists, startup founders, and industry leaders using AI-powered matching algorithms.
 It aims to facilitate meaningful professional relationships through intelligent matchmaking, real-time messaging, meeting coordination, and comprehensive analytics within STAK's curated network.
 The platform offers features like AI social media integration for profile enhancement, consumer-friendly error messages, real-time user management updates, and a streamlined connection request UI.
 It also integrates a sales tax system and features for live event management and user import from the STAK Reception App.
 The project's vision is to leverage AI to "Get in Sync, Cut the Noise" and emphasize that "Ecosystems are more valuable than products" within a luxury real estate aesthetic.

 ## Recent Major Updates (January 2025)
+- **LATEST**: Implemented comprehensive multi-stage interview flow for new user onboarding
+- Stage 0: Session state detection for new/returning users with smart routing
+- Stage 1: Identity & Contact collection with social links and visibility toggles
+- Stage 2: Persona & Role selection with primary and secondary options
+- Stage 3: Goals setting with statement, objectives, and timeline urgency
+- Stage 4: Persona-specific deep dive questions (VC, Founder, Operator, etc.)
+- Added interview_responses table for tracking progress across stages
+- Created API endpoints for saving stage progress and completion status
+- Integrated with existing authentication and user profile structure
-- **LATEST**: Fixed create user functionality to properly save all user data in JSON structure
+- **Previous**: Fixed create user functionality to properly save all user data in JSON structure
 - Create user now correctly saves identity fields (first_name, last_name, headline) using snake_case keys
 - Automatically determines persona type (VC, Founder, Talent) based on role/company input
-- Removed duplicate POST routes and consolidated user creation logic
-- Fixed admin panel user edit functionality to properly save changes
 - Backend routes now correctly handle new JSON-based user schema updates
-- Edit functionality properly updates identity (first_name, last_name), persona, and role-specific blocks
-- Maintains backward compatibility with legacy field names while mapping to new JSON structure
 - **Previous**: Successfully updated all "Signal" references to "Sync" across the application
 - Changed "signalScore" to "syncScore" throughout backend and admin systems for consistency
 - Updated taglines and copy to be coherent with the new "Get in Sync, Cut the Noise" messaging